m8dhouse/web-crawler-to-vector/README.md

 Feel free to adapt to your needs.

-UpStash: you have a fairly small Free plan - so ideally if you want to use this you'll need to go for the paid plan.
+UpStash: has a free plan as well.
+Very fast ...
 DataStax: has a larger free plan that should be ok for small websites.